 - Better solution for mounting the board in the coffee machine.

-Here’s a picture of the top of the PCB layout:
+Here’s a picture of the top of the PCB layout (from earlier in the development but it gives you an idea):

 The board is sized to fit where the Gaggia Baby Twin’s PCB mounting bracket lives along the left hand side of the top boiler housing.
 Here’s an old bit of PCB giving an idea of the location (the PCB on the picture is the correct width but slightly less tall than the real one will be):